-There are a lot of great job opportunities at NDSU and in the surrounding community for both non-Work-Study and Work-Study students.
-NDSU works with departments, local businesses, and local non-profit organizations to list employment opportunities for students on the NDSU Part-Time Student Job Board.
-The NDSU Career Center also has listing for co-op, internships, and full-time employment opportunities.
+There are many great job opportunities at NDSU and in the surrounding community for both Work-Study and non-Work-Study students.
+NDSU works with departments, local non-profit organizations, and local businesses to list employment opportunities for students on the Career Link Job and Internship Board.
+NDSU’s Career and Advising Center also provides additional listings for co-op, internships, and full-time employment opportunities.

-The Federal Work-Study Program (FWS) is a federal student aid program that provides funding to support part-time employment opportunities for eligible students.
-FWS funding helps pay a percentage of the hourly wages earned.
-The money students earn helps pay for educational expenses; and, jobs are designed to relate to the student’s course of study and/or encourage community service work whenever possible.
+Federal Work-Study (FWS) is a student aid program which provides funding to support part-time employment opportunities (on and off campus) for eligible students.
+Awards are a form of financial aid which helps pay a percentage of the hourly wages earned.
+You are encouraged to seek jobs that relate to your course of study.
+We also encourage students to work in community service positions whenever possible.